thekevinscott/thekevinscott/src/pages/exploratory-data-analysis-strategies/index.md

 Heads or Tails does this as well, additionally looking at top words by author, after tokenization and stemming.

-Bukun and Heads or Tails both then use something called TF-IDF to to find the most "important" words for a particular author:
+Bukun and Heads or Tails both then use TF-IDF to to find the most "important" words for a particular author.

-> TF stands for term frequency; essentially how often a word appears in the text.
-This is what we measured above.
-A list of stop-words can be used to filter out frequent words that likely have no impact on the question we want to answer (e.g. “and” or “the”).
-However, using stop words might not always be an elegant approach.
-IDF to the rescue.
-IDF means inverse document frequency.
-Here, we give more emphasis to words that are rare within a collection of documents (which in our case means the entire text data.)
-Both measures can be combined into TF-IDF, a heuristic index telling us how frequent a word is in a certain context (here: a certain author) within the context of a larger document (here: all authors).
-You can understand it as a normalisation of the relativ text frequency by the overall document frequency.
-This will lead to words standing out that are characteristic for a specific author, which is pretty much what we want to achieve in order build a prediction model. - Heads or Tails

 ![Heads or Tails plots the most significant words by author in a bit of a different chart](headsortails_tfidf.png)
 <div class="caption">Heads or Tails plots the most significant words by author in a bit of a different chart</div>